m-lab/website/CONTRIBUTING.md

   * Concatenate multiple words in a `yml` frontmatter variables and keys with a hyphen

 * **Liquid Variables**
-  * For Liquid variables with more than one wors, concatenate with an underscore character to differentiate from yml frontmatter variables
+  * For Liquid variables with more than one words, concatenate with an underscore character to differentiate from yml frontmatter variables
   * When using Liquid tags, objects, and filters, use a space at the beginning and end of the contents of curly braces (eg: `{{ site.base_url }}` )